gbrueckl/PowerBI-VSCode/README.md

 # Building Locally
 1. Make sure you have installed [NodeJS](https://nodejs.org/en/) on your development workstation
 2. Clone this repo to your development workstation, then open the cloned folder in [VSCode](https://code.visualstudio.com/)
+3. Install Visual Studio Code Extension Manager by running `npm install @vscode/vsce -g --force`
-3. To install all dependencies, switch to the terminal and run `npm install`
+4. To install all dependencies, switch to the terminal and run `npm install`
-4. To run the extension in debug mode (for using break-points, etc.), press `F5`
+5. To run the extension in debug mode (for using break-points, etc.), press `F5`
-5. To generate the `.vsix`, switch to the terminal and run `vsce package`
+6. To generate the `.vsix`, switch to the terminal and run `vsce package`

 # VSCode Extension Development Details
 Please refer to the [official docs and samples](https://github.com/microsoft/vscode-extension-samples#prerequisites)